StevenDillmann/ml-xraytransients-mnras/README.md

 ### `datasets` Folder

 This folder includes the input data for the transient detection pipeline and additional event file properties.
+Include these files in the `ml-xraytransients/datasets` directory, if you want to reproduce the published results from scratch.

 - `eventfiles_table.csv`: A table including all event files used in this project.
 To filter for a single eventfile use the *obsreg_id* column.
 - `properties_table.csv`: A table listing the variability and hardness ratio properties for all eventfiles, retrieved from the Chandra Source Catalog.